Kulitipri/Project-1-Many-Time-Pad-Attack/README.md

 4. Use `partial_key` to decrypt all ciphertexts; unknown positions print as `?`.
 5. With `space-trick`, for positions not determined by thresholding, the script tests candidates assuming `space` in one ciphertext, checks consistency with others, and selects the candidate key that maximizes valid English-like letters.
 6. Apply `manual_hints` to compute exact key bytes from known plaintext characters: `key[pos] = ct_i[pos] ⊕ ord(char)`.
+7. Again using `manual_hints` but with human predictions for perfect solution: `The secret message is: When using a stream cipher, never use the key more than once`

 **How to run**